vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 6. Select **Save**.

-7. Perform the same task to enable **Autoscale** Throughput on the `speakers` collection.
+7. Perform the same operation on the `speakers` collection to enable **Autoscale** on it.

 ### Task 5: Test Cosmos DB Autoscale

-In this task, you will run a performance test script that will test the Autoscale feature of Azure Cosmos DB so you can see that it will now scale greater than 400 RU/s.
+This task will run a performance test script that will test the Autoscale feature of Azure Cosmos DB so you can see that it will now scale greater than 400 RU/s.

 1. In the Azure Portal, navigate to the `fabmedical-[SUFFIX]` **Cosmos DB account**.